jakes-space/firetender/README.md

   tags: z.array(z.string()).default([]),
 });

-const pizzaFactory = FiretenderDoc.makeClassFactoryFor(pizzaSchema);
+const pizzaCollection = new FiretenderCollection( pizzaSchema,
+  [firestore, "pizzas"],
+  { creationTime: nowTimestamp() }
+);
 ```

-The static `FiretenderDoc.makeClassFactory()` method simplifies document
-creation by capturing the schema.

 Optional records and arrays should typically use `.default()` to provide an
-empty collection when missing.
-That isn't required, but it makes accessing
+empty instances when missing.
+That isn't required, but it makes accessing these
-these fields simpler because they will always be defined.
-The downside is that
+fields simpler because they will always be defined.
+The downside is that empty
-empty collection fields are not pruned and will appear in Firestore.
+fields are not pruned and will appear in Firestore.

 ### Add a document

 Let's add a document to the `pizzas` collection, with an ID of `margherita`.
 We
-use the factory's `.createNewDoc()` to produce a `FiretenderDoc` representing a
+use the collection's `.createNewDoc()` to produce a `FiretenderDoc` representing
-new document, initialized with validated data.
+a new document, initialized with validated data.
 This object is purely local
 until it is written to Firestore by calling `.write()`.
 Don't forget to do
 that.